DIY Guitar mounting wall hooks and other inexpensive alternatives

 After a few years using my Red-Neck guitar holders, I decided to upgrade my design.
 I liked Cait’s idea ( seen below) but when I priced the screw-in wall hooks I was in for a shock.
 These would cost between $4.60 and $5.75 CDN each.

 In my search for a cheaper source I found these.
-I just ordered a set of two for under $ 6.00 CND with free shipping.
-I’ll report back on these soon.
+I ordered a set of two for under $ 6.00 CND with free shipping.
+There are screwed onto the wall with guitars hanging from them.
+So far so good.
 If you are interested in more details and my sources, please contact me.
 Contact info is on the HOME page.

 Here are some other idea’s